The Consciousness of Health: Acupuncture and Self-Perception

 The “Qiao” Vessels are amongst the deepest acupuncture channels in the body.
 Qiao can be translated as “stance.”
 Qiao also has inference to the portals of perception – areas of spiritual awakening related to the opening of various unused areas of the brain.
 Most humans use only a small percentage of their brains.
 Sages and mystics train to access a greater amount of their brains, giving them increased ability to sense the world and utilize their own untapped, innate internal powers.

 The Qiao Vessels influence endocrine function, skeletal strength and instinctual functioning.
 They relate to the “fight or flight” aspect of the body, as well as the way we see ourselves.
-But they function at a very deep, sometimes unconscious level.
+They function at a very deep, sometimes unconscious level.
 How we see ourselves and how we see the world influences our reactions – internal and external.
 This is often called “psycho-endocrinology.”
+We can work with this process via the Qiao Vessels.

 Chinese medicine acknowledges that weakness, numbness and degeneration of the physical structure begins with a sense of depression or mental-emotional dispirit.
 The same is true with immune function.
 When we are happy and spirited, our immune function is strong.
 Depression brings about decreased immune function.
 A sense of bitterness or resentment can generate an internally toxic environment.